 As a small MPO with limited resources, most state and federally funded projects have community significance as opposed to benefiting or negatively impacting one neighborhood or area over another.
 Federally funded road improvements throughout the MPO are generally major collector or arterial in function, or include other modes of transportation such as transit or bicycle and pedestrian facilities, and so the benefit and impacts are generally not localized, rather they are community-wide or regional.
-Residents and businesses along a particular project such as a road reconstruction project may have short-term inconvenience that requires active and appropriate mitigation and coordination, but the long-term benefits typically outweigh the short-term inconvenience with improved safety, access, pavement conditions, traffic management, and potentially additional access modes (sidewalks, bicycle improvements often bring new commerce and private investment to a neighborhood, and can provide better access that will benefit the neighborhood.
+Residents and businesses along a particular project such as a road reconstruction project may have short-term inconvenience that requires active and appropriate mitigation and coordination, but the long-term benefits typically outweigh the short-term inconvenience with improved safety, access, pavement conditions, traffic management, and potentially additional access modes (sidewalks, bicycle improvements, transit routes and stops), parking and additional amenities.
+Also, transportation improvements often bring new commerce and private investment to a neighborhood, and can provide better access that will benefit the neighborhood.